rsyncOSX/rsyncuidocs/content/en/docs/advanced/Passwordless.md

 The prefix must be `~` followed by a `/`.
 RsyncUI will verify that the SSH-keypath begins with `~` and contains at least two `/` characters before saving the new SSH-keypath.

-The rsync command to synchronize my Documents catalog is set by RsyncUI to my Raspberry Pi server:
+The rsync command to synchronize my Documents directory is set by RsyncUI to my Raspberry Pi server:

 ```bash
 /opt/homebrew/bin/rsync --archive --verbose --compress \
 -e "ssh -i ~/.ssh_rsyncosx/rsyncosx -p 22" --stats \
 /Users/thomas/Documents/ thomas@raspberrypi:/backups/Documents/
 ```

 For more information on passwordless login, please refer to the *Tools passwordless login* section.